 “They Shall Not Pass!”

 After being driven from New York to Ohio, then Missouri and Illinois, the Latter-day Saints found themselves on the eastern edge of the Great Basin in the Salt Lake valley, arriving in July 1847, nestled up against the Wasatch Mountains.
-Upon learning that President James Buchanan had sent one-third the U.S. Army to enforce Federal rule and install a new governor, Brigham Young said “I did devise the great scheme of the Lord’s opening the way to send people to these mountains; I had nothing to do with it.
+Ten years later as they were celebrating in Big Cottonwood Canyon, some 15 miles from the city center, four riders brought news from Washington.
+President James Buchanan had sent one-third the U.S. Army to enforce Federal rule and install a new governor by force, if necessary.
+In response, Brigham Young said “I did devise the great scheme of the Lord’s opening the way to send people to these mountains; I had nothing to do with it.
 No, we came here by faith, not knowing beforehand whither we would go….If the Lord should say by revelation this is the spot, the Saints would be satisfied even if it was a barren rock.”
 Now, Brigham Young declared, they would stand their ground… “they (the Army) would not pass.”
-And if it did force its way in, the Mormons would lay waste to their beloved city and made their exodus to “another barren rock” the Lord had selected.
+And if it did force its way in, the Mormons would lay waste to their beloved city and make their exodus to “another barren rock” the Lord had selected.

 MARCHING ON ZION